 As with every other state with some form of legalized marijuana, exporting marijuana across state lines is illegal.
 Getting caught exporting marijuana from a state where cannabis is legalized in some form is not ideal.
 Violators face steep fines, jail time and criminal charges on their record.
 Even though it may sound appealing, it is never worth the risk of ruining your life with legal troubles.

 Adults 21 years of age or older are legally allowed to cultivate up to 3 flowering marijuana plants as long as each plant is grown at that person’s home residence out of the view of the public.
 The grower must also take precaution to prevent access from anyone under 21 years of age.
+Medical cannabis patients in Maine may cultivate up to 6 mature plants and 12 immature plants.

 Additionally, each plant must be tagged with the following information: